In February of 1833, an inquiry was made by Joseph Smith concerning what the Lord thought of some of the men using tobacco in their meetings.

 2. Sound; contributing to the health of the mind; favorable to morals, religion or prosperity; as wholesome advice; wholesome doctrines; wholesome truths.

 Seeking after things that promote or contribute to health is important, not just to preserve us physically, but for spiritual reasons we will see later.

 Caffeine or sugar could have wholesome or negative effects depending on how they are used.
 We need sugar to survive, but consuming it in certain forms or amounts is not wholesome at all.

 When it comes to modern industrialized animal “products” there are some facts to consider.

-Casein is a protein found in animal products such as meat, milk and cheese.
+Casein is a protein found in animal products such as meat, milk, and cheese.
 While unprocessed and unseasoned fruits and vegetables are naturally casein-free.

 So what’s the big deal about casein?
-Well, many people are allergic to it along with gluten for instance, but here’s were it gets interesting; what if you knew that it was also an addictive substance?
+Well, many people are allergic to it along with gluten for instance, but here’s where it gets interesting; what if you knew that it was also an addictive substance?